 Can you guess which is which?

 If you’re still unsure, online reputation management is the more “controlling” version.
 For the average person or professional, reputation management is needed when you want to hide embarrassing information while job-hunting.
-Making sure you’re DUI isn’t the first result would be beneficial to landing that new gig.
+Making sure you’re DUI isn’t the first internet search result would be beneficial to landing that new gig.